crosscloudci/cross-cloud/FAQ.md

 - Control of the number of nodes used in a Kubernetes cluster
 - Control over the number of cloud-provider’s provisioned
 - Control the cloud providers being used

+### Does the cross-cloud project use Jenkins or CircleCI?
+No it does not use Jenkins or CircleCI.

+The current implementation uses Gitlab runners.